tanutapi/dart_meteor/README.md

 }
 ```

-## Make a method call to server
+## Making a method call to your server

-Makeing a method call to server return a Future.
-You MUST handle **catchError** to prevent app from crashing if something wrong.
+Making a method call to your server returns a Future.
+You MUST handle `catchError` to prevent your app from crashing if something went wrong.
 You can also use it with a FutureBuilder.

 ```dart
 meteor.call('helloMethod', []).then((result) {